Sciencethebird/IMR_autocollector/README.md

     1. how to change model position, lighting, collision, dimension ...etc
     2. how to change camera intrinsics
     3. how to save your world and roslanch it
+- Problem log
+- More
+    1. How to process data into Linemod dataset format
+    2. onenote link